 MSU wins grant for biopesticide to battle invasive pest

-Michigan State University (MSU) has received a $325,000 grant from the U.S. Department of Agriculture’s National Institute of Food and Agriculture to develop a biopesticide to combat spotted wing drosophila (SWD), a pest harming berry and tree fruit crops.
+Michigan State University (MSU) has received a $325,000 grant from the U.S. Department of Agriculture’s National Institute of Food and Agriculture to develop a biopesticide to combat spotted wing drosophila (SWD).

 The project, led by Julianna Wilson, assistant professor in MSU’s Department of Entomology, focuses on a yeast-based biopesticide designed to disrupt SWD’s ribonucleic acid (RNA) protein translation, a technique previously effective against similar pests.